jacobo/being_present/slides.md

 !SLIDE[bg=bgquotes.jpg] center align-left
 ## Anytime I go surfing can be a religious experience if I let it.
 It is a close encounter with one of our world's greatest natural wonders.
 ## Out here on the edge of the known world, far from the distractions of civilization, I can more easily find this space.
-## But in reality any of us can find it anywhere, because we carry it insides us everywhere we go.
+## But in reality any of us can find it anywhere, because we carry it inside us everywhere we go.
 --- Gerry Lopez

 .notes page 166